Hypfer/Valetudo/docs/_pages/general/so-youve-been-banned.md

 Thus, approaching them with the mindset of "I am the exception" is a surefire way to get banned.

-Current WR speedrun strats include "I know the official stance is, but", "I have this robot that is not listed as supported, but", "Hello I am new and I believe this is all wrong.
+Current WR speedrun strats include "I know the official stance is, but", "I have this robot that is not listed as supported, but", "Cool project, thanks!
+When can _we_ get X", "Hello I am new and I believe this is all wrong.
 Instead, you should" and "Check out this marketing material of a new vacuum robot launch".

 It is possible and likely that your intent was misunderstood; either by me or maybe also by yourself.<br/>